directus/directus/docs/app/layouts.md

 - **Card Image** — Choose an Image Field to be displayed on each Item.
 - **Card Image Fit** — Toggle whether the image fit is cropped.
 - **Card User** — Choose the User Created Field to display their avatar in the bottom right corner.
-- **Show Ungrouped** — Toggle display of a status column containing Items with no assigned status.
+- **Show Ungrouped** — Toggle display of a column containing Items with no assigned status.

 **Subheader**\
 _There is no Subheader for the Kanban Layout._